satakagi/neopixel_i2c/README.md

 which means it follows a fairly standard i2c protocol (for more, see here: http://www.robot-electronics.co.uk/i2c-tutorial).

+The first 84 LEDs can control emission directly and obtain the emission state with mapped registers.
+The 85th and subsequent LEDs, which can not be mapped to registers, can only command emission using burst write.

 Writes look like this:

 | Start | Slave Address << 1 | Register Address | Data | Stop |